At many colleges, students need to begin planning in the fall for the big move.

 By Anne Vaccaro Brady

 Colleges have different policies Some colleges, particularly large universities, don’t guarantee housing after freshman year.
-Their on-campus housing lotteries can take place as early as the fall semester, which means a student knows before the holidays whether she’s moving off-campus.
-(Yes, your freshman will choose whom to live with for sophomore year after barely getting to know his roommate or establishing a group of friends.)
+Their on-campus housing lotteries can take place as early as the fall semester, which means a student knows before the holidays whether they’re moving off-campus.
+(Yes, your freshman will choose whom to live with for sophomore year after barely getting to know their roommate or establishing a group of friends.)

 Other schools require students to use college housing at least through their second year, or strongly encourage it, theorizing that living on-campus longer supports academic success.